hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 #### Terminology Approach
 AU Base defines terminology additional to that used in the FHIR standard (including [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)).

-Sometimes, only additional concepts are required rather than a new code system.
+Sometimes, only additional concepts are needed rather than a new code system.
 Where possible, individual concepts are added to an existing code system and promoted to an applicable international code system (e.g. international edition of SNOMED CT) if the concept is not Australian-specific.

 Code systems are defined in AU Base when:
 * it is not suitable or achievable to add the needed concepts to an existing published code system (e.g. some Australian Bureau of Statistics terminology is not yet available as a FHIR code system)